 Catholic High student-athlete hospitalized after shooting Friday

-BATON ROUGE - A high school student was hit by gunfire in Baton Rouge Friday.
+BATON ROUGE - A high school student was hit by gunfire in Baton Rouge Friday while working as a delivery driver.

 The teen, a track athlete at Catholic High, posted about the shooting on social media Friday afternoon.
 Some photos showed the teenager in a hospital bed, and another appeared to show a vehicle with a shattered rear windshield and riddled with bullet holes.